sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 }
 ```

-I'm a big fan of [protovalidate](https://github.com/bufbuild/protovalidate) and I've used it a good amount.
-I've contributed to it.
-I now have two open source projects that use these field annotations to do useful work.
+I'm a big fan of [protovalidate](https://github.com/bufbuild/protovalidate) and I've used it a good amount and have contributed to it.
+I think custom options for protobuf fields is an untapped superpower of the format.

 ## Failure to Launch
 While gRPC has undeniable advantages, its learning curve can be steep.
 Getting started with protobuf, understanding the tooling, and setting up the necessary infrastructure can be intimidating for newcomers, making the initial adoption hurdle higher than with simpler JSON-based APIs.